 Reactive hypoglycemia is low blood sugar that occurs 3 to 4 hours after eating a meal.
-Symptoms include hunger, weakness, shakiness, lightheadedness, anxiety and confusion, according to MayoClinic.com.
-Reactive hypoglycemia requires a medical evaluation for accurate diagnosis.
+Reactive hypoglycemia symptoms include hunger, weakness, shakiness, lightheadedness, anxiety and confusion, according to MayoClinic.com.
+Reactive hypoglycemia can also indicate higher risk of developing diabetes.
+This condition requires a medical evaluation for accurate diagnosis.

 Fruits also provide carbohydrates, fiber, vitamins and minerals.
 People with reactive hypoglycemia should choose whole fruit over its juice for its fiber content.
 Drinking juice leads to a rapid rise and then fall in blood sugar, according to the Jackson-Siegelbaum Gastroenterology Group.
-Fruits high in soluble fiber delay stomach emptying and also slow the release of sugar into the bloodstream.
+Fruits high in soluble fiber slow down stomach emptying and also slow the release of sugar into the bloodstream.
 High soluble fiber fruits include oranges, apples, strawberries and pears.
 Other healthy fruit choices for reactive hypoglycemia include melons, berries, grapes, plums and peaches.

 Dairy provides protein, carbohydrate, vitamins and minerals and also helps control blood sugar for reactive hypoglycemia.
 Healthy choices include nonfat milk, 1 percent milk, nonfat and low-fat yogurt and low-fat cheeses.

-Lean Meats and Meat Substitutes
+Lean Meats and Substitutes